Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Introduction

 The absence of semitauonic decays of charmed hadrons makes, therefore, the decay processes mediated by the $c\to d \tau^+ \nu_{\tau}$ transition suitable for probing NP with only a subset of Dirac structures.
 For example, the purely leptonic $D$-meson decays are known to be only sensitive to the axial and pseudo-scalar four-fermion operators of a general low-energy effective Lagrangian (denoted by $\mathcal{L}_{\text{eff}}$ as introduced in Eq.~\eqref{eq:Leff}), making the tauonic vector, scalar, and tensor operators seemingly inaccessible at low-energy regime~\cite{Fleischer:2019wlx,Becirevic:2020rzi,Leng:2020fei,Colangelo:2021dnv}.
 Although these operators can be probed through the high-$p_T$ dilepton invariant mass tails at high-energy colliders under additional assumptions~\cite{Fuentes-Martin:2020lea,Allwicher:2022gkm}, other new processes and observables, particularly the low-energy ones, are still badly needed in order to pinpoint all the possible NP Dirac structures.
 In some cases, these low-energy processes and observables can also provide very complementary information about NP~\cite{Lai:2021sww,Lai:2022ekw}.

-In this paper, we will consider the quasielastic (QE) neutrino scattering process $\nu_{\tau}+n\to \tau^-+\Lambda_c$ induced by the quark-level $\nu_{\tau} d \to \tau^- c$ transition, and propose searching for NP through the polarizations of the $\tau$ lepton and the $\Lambda_c$ baryon.
-We will show that such a process together with the six polarization vectors can involve all the effective operators of $\mathcal{L}_{\text{eff}}$.
-Based on a combined constraint on the corresponding Wilson coefficients (WCs) of these effective operators set by the measured branching ratio of $D^+\to\tau^+\nu_{\tau}$ decay~\cite{BESIII:2019vhn} and the analysis of the high-$p_T$ dilepton invariant mass tails~\cite{Fuentes-Martin:2020lea}, we will perform a comprehensive analysis of all the observables involved both within the SM and in various NP scenarios, and scrutinize possible NP signals.
+In this paper, we will consider the quasielastic (QE) neutrino scattering process $\nu_{\tau}+n\to \tau^-+\Lambda_c$ induced by the quark-level $\nu_{\tau} d \to \tau^- c$ transition.
+This process is free from the kinematic problem that the semitauonic charmed-baryon decays face and involves all the effective operators of $\mathcal{L}_{\text{eff}}$.
+However, even with the purely tauonic $D$-meson decays and the high-$p_T$ dilepton invariant mass analyses, it still cannot provide enough observables to fully pinpoint all the NP Dirac structures and determine the corresponding complex Wilson coefficients (WCs).
+Thus, we will also propose searching for NP through the polarizations of the $\tau$ lepton and the $\Lambda_c$ baryon.\footnote{We note that the polarizations of the final lepton and the produced nucleon in a charged-current QE neutrino-nucleus scattering process induced by the quark-level $\nu_{\ell} d \to \ell^- u$ or $\bar{\nu}_{\ell} u \to \ell^+ d/s$ transition have also been discussed in Refs.~\cite{Graczyk:2004uy, Fatima:2018tzs, Graczyk:2019xwg}.} The polarization observables to be considered in this work involve all the effective operators of $\mathcal{L}_{\text{eff}}$, and can fill the gap (at least partially), though they are generally more difficult to measure than the cross sections.
+Based on a combined constraint on the WCs of the effective operators set by the measured branching ratio of $D^+\to\tau^+\nu_{\tau}$ decay~\cite{BESIII:2019vhn} and the analysis of the high-$p_T$ dilepton invariant mass tails~\cite{Fuentes-Martin:2020lea}, we will perform a comprehensive analysis of all the observables involved both within the SM and in various NP scenarios, and scrutinize possible NP signals.